 You're talking with a friend about a novel that you both read.
 You're discussing something that happened near the end of the book, and your friend explained what he thought it meant.
-You have a different idea about what it meant.
-You say:
+You say this because you have a different idea about what it meant.

 I interpreted that as a sign that he was letting her go.

 Want Video and Sound?
 Follow us on YouTube

 To "interpret" something is to guess or decide what it means.
 You "interpret" a person's actions, an unclear statement that someone made, or a symbol in a story:

 I interpreted his silence as an admission of guilt.